 - Born March 27, 1895 in Jarbalo, KS USA

 - Died June 11, 1973 in Ormond Beach, FL USA

 Pitcher Bill Burwell was 239-206 in 590 minor league games between 1915 and 1938.
 He led the American Association in losses in 1922 (23) and 1929 (20), but also led the league in wins and ERA in 1925 (24-9 2.73).
 He won 193 games in the AA.

 He began his professional career in 1915 with the Elgin Watch Makers of the Bi-State League, but the league folded quickly.
 In 1916, he joined the Topeka Savages of the Western League, but his career was interrupted by military service in World War I. He was wounded at the Battle of Saint-Mihiel in France in September of 1918.
 He lost the tip of one finger in his throwing hand and his other fingers ended up with a permanent curl, but, this did not end his pitching career, on the contrary, as he discovered that he could now throw a much more effective sinker.

 Burwell was the pitching coach for Donie Bush with the Minneapolis Millers in 1936.
-He became a coach for the Pittsburgh Pirates in 1947 and 1948, winning his only game as manager in 1947.
-He would stay with the Pirate organization until retirement.
-He coached the Pirates again from 1952 until 1954 and yet again from 1958 to 1962, then scouted for the club from 1963 until his death.
+He was a coach for the Boston Red Sox in 1944 then became a coach for the Pittsburgh Pirates in 1947 and 1948, winning his only game as manager in 1947.
+He stayed with the Pirate organization until retirement.
+He coached the Pirates again from 1958 to 1962, then scouted for the club from 1963 until his death.